“The limits of my language are the limits of my world”

 I’d been studying Finnish for 6 month during 8 h a day when I realized, again, that what I learned at school had nothing to do with what I heard on the street.

-It was very difficult to understand what people said and I felt uncomfortable several times, asking every 10 minutes “what does it mean?” or thinking I would slow down the conversation.
+It was very difficult to understand and I felt uncomfortable several times, asking every 10 minutes “what does it mean?” or thinking I would slow down the conversation.

 This kind of mistakes may be funny at a specific point but they can make us feel awkward too.